nandac/letterloom/docs/manual.typ

 *`signatures`* #h(15pt) #highlight-type.array

-Specifies a list of signatories with their names and optional signature images in an array of dictionaries, where each dictionary represents a signatory's signature with the following keys:
+Specifies a list of signatories as an array of dictionaries, where each dictionary represents a signatory with the following keys:

 #table(
   columns: 3,
   column-gutter: 10pt,
+  row-gutter: 5pt,
-  rows: 2,
+  rows: 1,
   stroke: none,
   inset: 5pt,
   [`name`], [#highlight-type.str #h(5pt) or #h(5pt) #highlight-type.content #h(5pt)], [The signatory's name.],
-  [`signature`], [#highlight-type.function #h(5pt) _optional_], [A function that provides the image of the signatory's signature.
+  [`signature`], [#highlight-type.function #h(5pt) _optional_], [#link("https://typst.app/docs/reference/visualize/image/")[Typst image function] specifying the location of the signature image.
 If omitted, a blank space is reserved for a physical signature.], )

 #text(size: 10pt)[*Examples:*]